A Complete Idiot's Guide to Cuba

 Transportation in Cuba

-The tourist also has the alternative of renting a car, but it is an costly one.
+The tourist also has the alternative of renting a car, but it is an expensive choice, as natural.
 In general, if you do not have much money, if you do not like to go in collective taxis or you do not have much knowledge about their routes, we advise you to stay in central areas and move only on known route.

 In central locations it is also quite easy to get around on a bicycle or rollerblades.
 Cuba does not have very big cities and even Havana is a relatively small capital.
 Note also that most of the streets in Old Havana are pedestrianized, so it is not convenient to move around by car in this municipality.
 There are many bicycle taxis (which are cars powered by bicycles) in this area (and others).